 So the reason behind this is when you send the out put using the HTTP protocol(not in the context of PHP) it would look like this:

+Yes, and plays fine with all meta data in tact.
+I really do appreciate the time you have put into your generous assistance.
 I'm beginning to think I might as well just remove meta data, and rename files, just seems too much.